 As you can see, there’s no clear winner in this contest; and there doesn’t need to be—every company has different needs and requires various tools.

 At Flobotics, we understand that and always consider the specificities of our clients.
-Therefore, even though UiPath is our number 1 RPA platform, we believe every solution, including Blue Prism, has advantages.
+Therefore, even though UiPath is our number 1 RPA platform, we believe every solution, including Blue Prism, has advantages for all industries, from finance to healthcare.

 If you’re looking to automate your processes but aren’t sure whether Blue Prism or UiPath will work best for you, you’ve found the right people for the job.
 Get in touch and tell us about your organization—we’ll handle the rest.